bydursun/COMP229-Group-Project-JobPortal/README.md

 ## 👨‍💻 Author

-Built with ❤️ for COMP229 - Web Application Development
+Built by Abdullah Dursun and Ebru Kara for COMP229 - Web Application Development

 ---